 As a National Dental Care patient, you’ll be provided with personalised orthotic devices to gently align your jaw.
 In this treatment, you will wear a removable (or fixed, in some cases) dental appliance that will maintain the position of your jaw in a more relaxed position.
 This device is individually made for you, according to your condition or to the position of your jaw.

 Other restorative techniques are then used to restore your teeth; they can include Implants, Empress CEREC and Invisalign™.

 We also offer aesthetic services including teeth-whitening and veneers.
 We provide custom-made individual bleaching trays, so you can achieve that beautiful smile by whitening your teeth at home.

 A check up appointment at an National Dental Care practice usually starts with a thorough pre-clinical discussion regarding your medical and previous dental history.
 The dentist then completes a comprehensive examination of your face, neck and full mouth (including a cancer check of the soft tissues).
 The dentist and the nurse may take some photographs, digital scans or x-ray images to better visualise your mouth.
 They will then sit down with you and discuss their findings.
 The dentists will inform you of your condition and what options are available for you.

 You may decide that you would also like a clean performed on the day of your check up.
-The dentist or the hygienist will then perform a thorough removal of plaque and stain from your teeth.
-If you suffer from more advanced gum disease or have a lot of build up on your teeth, this visit may not be enough to remove all the build up, but it’s a great start towards improving your oral health.
+The dentist or the hygienist will then thoroughly remove plaque and stains from your teeth.
+If you suffer from more advanced gum disease or have a lot of build-up on your teeth, this visit may not be enough to remove it all, but it’s a great start towards improving your oral health.
 You may need to return for an additional visit to complete your cleaning appointment.

-Depends, but ideally 6 monthly, unless your dentist specifies otherwise.
+Depends, but ideally six-monthly, unless your dentist specifies otherwise.

 Good diet, great overall health, good hydration, good oral hygiene, regular visits to the dentist and hygienist.